CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

 1

-The Nurse Licensure Compact (NLC) is an agreement between participating states that allows registered nurses (RNs) and licensed practical nurses (LPNs/VNs) to have one multistate license, enabling them to practice in their home state and other NLC states without obtaining additional licenses.
+The Nurse Licensure Compact (NLC) is an agreement between participating states allowing registered nurses (RNs) and licensed practical nurses (LPNs/VNs) to hold one multistate license, enabling practice in their home state and other NLC states without obtaining additional licenses.

-This compact is especially beneficial for travel nurses, telehealth nurses, nurses living near state borders, and nurses responding to emergencies or disasters across state lines.
+This compact especially benefits travel nurses, telehealth nurses, nurses living near state borders, and nurses responding to emergencies across state lines.

 To be eligible for a multistate license under the NLC, you must: